 Several provisions of the Delaware General Corporation Law and our Amended and Restated Certificate of Incorporation and Bylaws could discourage, delay or prevent a merger or acquisition that stockholders may consider favorable, and the market price of our securities could be reduced as a result.
-These provisions include:
+These provisions may include:

-- · "blank check" preferred stock; - · prohibiting us from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder unless certain provisions are met; - · prohibiting cumulative voting in the election of directors; - · limiting the persons who may call special meetings of stockholders; - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings; and - The ability of our board of directors to increase its size and fill vacancies.
+- prohibiting us from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder unless certain provisions are met; - prohibiting cumulative voting in the election of directors; - · limiting the persons who may call special meetings of stockholders; and - establishing advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by stockholders at stockholder meetings.